ASSOCIATION OF SOUTHEASTERN BIOLOGISTS (ASB)

 NOMINEES FOR ASB 2020 OFFICER ELECTIONS

 The following individuals were nominated by the ASB Nominations Committee and have agreed to serve in the indicated capacities if elected.
 Elections will take place online only.
 ASB Members will receive an electronic invitation to vote via SurveyMonkey on Wednesday, 26 February.
 Each member is limited to a single vote through this e-invitation, and all voting will be anonymous.
 There are opportunities to indicate write-in candidates on the ballot.
-Voting for these elections will close at midnight one week prior to the ASB 2020 annual meeting in Memphis.
+Voting for these elections will close at midnight one week prior to the ASB 2020 annual meeting in Jacksonville.
 Results of the election will be announced at the Friday Night Awards Banquet at the conclusion of the annual meeting.

 PRESIDENT-ELECT: Chris Brown, Georgia Gwinnett College, Lawrenceville, Georgia